apache/spark/docs/configuration.md

   <td><code>spark.scheduler.listenerbus.eventqueue.capacity</code></td>
   <td>
     Capacity for streams queue in Spark listener bus, which hold events for internal streaming listener.
-    Consider increasing value if listener events corresponding to streams queue are dropped.
+    Consider increasing value if the listener events corresponding to streams queue are dropped.
 Increasing this value may result in the driver using more memory.
   </td>
 </tr>
 <tr>